Quiz settings detailed information

 Common module settings

-With the "Restrict Access" feature, you can limit who can access an activity or even a course section based on things like dates, grade, group or activity completion, and so on.
+With the Access restrictions feature, you can limit who can access an activity or a course section based on date, grade, user profile or a restriction set.